simon-bourne/rust-xtask-base/README.tmpl.md

 # Rust Workflow Utils

 Utilities to create workflows for Rust projects.
-For example:
+Just add a crate called "project-workflow" to your workspace, with a `main.rs` like:

 ```rust
 {{{ include "crates/project-workflow/src/main.rs" }}}